saucelabs/sauce-docs/docs/visual-testing/sauce-visual.md

 Each Build has an overall status, which is the summary of all the diffs captured within it, along with the build metadata.
 On the right side, there is a build progress bar, which lets you check at a glance how many diffs need review, are approved, or are rejected.

-Selecting one of the builds allows you to get to the Diff Review Page, where you can Approve/Reject detected diffs.

 ## Reviewing Diffs

-Selecting one of the builds allows you to get to the Diff Review Page, where you can Approve/Reject detected diffs.
+Selecting one of the builds allows you to get to the Diff Review Page, where you can Approve or Reject detected diffs.

 <img src={useBaseUrl('/img/sauce-visual/DiffReviewPage.png')} alt="Diff Review Page"/>